 Keywords: karst system, hydrodynamics, hydro-geochemistry, flooding, hydrology, geophysics, hydrogeology, carbonates, modeling

 Karst Craie: Nicolas Massei ;

 Port-Miou: Bruno Arfib ;

-The SNO Karst aims to understand and model the processes that the quantity and quality of the water resource in karst environment.
-The fast circulation of water in the karst Critical Zone in response to extreme meteorological forcing increases the vulnerability of aquifers that are often large and close to cities, densely populated areas, or exceptional heritage objects, in a context of global climate change, increasing urban pressure and increasing or decreasing agricultural pressure.
-The key scientific issues are:
+The SNO KARST aims to understand and model the processes that govern the quantity and quality of the water resource in karst environment.
+The fast circulation of water in the karst Critical Zone in response to extreme meteorological forcing increases the vulnerability of aquifers that are often large and close to cities, densely populated areas, or exceptional historital site.
+The network is well poised to help understand these responses in the context of global climate change, increasing urban pressure and varying agricultural pressure.
+The main scientific issues are:

-- The charaterization at various scale (local and régional) of the underground hydrodynamics of karst aquifers;
+- The charaterization at various scales (local and régional) of the underground hydrodynamics of karst aquifers;

-- understanding the interaction processes between surface water and groundwater, especially during extreme floods in the Mediterannean area;
+- The understanding of the interactions between surface water and groundwater, especially during extreme floods in the Mediterannean area;

 - The determination of the vulnerability of groundwater resource.

 Sites and measured variables

 The network includes 9 instrumented sites allowing the collection of data on flow, piezometer levels, water quality (major elements, water isotopes, carbon, suspended matter and micro-organisms) and hydro-meteorological parameters.
 Acquisition frequencies are variable and adapted to the dynamics of the studied systems.
 High frequency measurements are made possible thanks to the in situ deployment of multiparameter probes.
 Approach is often spatialized: from borehole to regional aquifer.